kyladawon/recipe_review_research/README.md

 <iframe src="assets/bivariate_plot2.html" width=800 height=600 frameBorder=0></iframe>

 ### Aseessment of Missingness
+> **Missingness Dependency**

 Our null hypothesis is that the distribution of the tag count per recipe is the same whether or not the reviews are missing.
 Our alternative hypothesis is that the distribution of the tag count is different when the reviews are missing compared to when it is not missing.
 Our observed statistic is a KS statistic comparing the tag counts and reviews per recipe for each distribution mentioned.

+<< embed graph here >>

 We used a KS statistic since the shape of the distribution when the reviews are vs. are not missing are notably different.
 When the reviews are missing, the distribution is fairly uniform, whereas when the reviews are not missing, the distribution appears generally normal.

-Since our p-value is 0.245 > 0.05 (our significance level threshold), we fail to reject the null hypothesis, so the missingness of our data is missing completely at random (MCAR).
-The missingness of the reviews has no correlation with the distribution of tag counts per recipe.
+Since our p-value is **0.245** > 0.05 (our significance level threshold), we fail to reject the null hypothesis, so the missingness of our data is **missing completely at random (MCAR)**.
+The missingness of the reviews has *no correlation* with the distribution of tag counts per recipe.

+We want to determine if there's a column that *does* affect the missingness of the reviews.
+We decided to

 ### Interesting Aggregates